'Unbelievable': Another fire in Beirut unnerves shattered residents

 Fire trucks quickly doused the flames that charred a corner of the futuristic building designed by the practice set up by the late Zaha Hadid, the renowned British-Iraqi architect.

+Solidere, the company set up to reconstruct Beirut, said initial findings indicated the fire in the building, which has been under construction for years, was caused by an accident.

-During the reconstruction, skyscrapers designed by international architects have gone up and historical Ottoman-era buildings have been renovated.
+During rebuilding of Lebanon’s capital, skyscrapers designed by international architects have gone up and historical Ottoman-era buildings have been renovated.

-But protests during an economic crisis that was caused by a mountain of debt had already driven many businesses out of the city centre and left many buildings scarred, before the Aug.
+But protests during an economic crisis that was caused by a mountain of debt had already driven many businesses out of the city centre and left many buildings scarred even before the Aug.
 4 port blast ruined another swathe of the capital.

 The government resigned after the port blast, which was blamed on highly explosive ammonium nitrate kept in poor storage conditions for years.
 This month, a big port fire flared up among the ruined warehouses, adding to the devastation.

 France is pressing Lebanon to form a new government to tackle endemic corruption and implement reforms to unlock aid.
-But many Lebanese remain sceptical that Lebanon’s political elite can chart a new course.
+But many Lebanese remain sceptical the country’s political elite can chart a new course.

 “With these people, if they are the same people, nothing will change,” Sayegh said.

-Additional reporting by Tom Perry; Writing by Edmund Blair; Editing by Andrew Heavens and Ed Osmond
+Additional reporting by Tom Perry; Writing by Edmund Blair; Editing by Andrew Heavens, Ed Osmond and David Clarke

 Our Standards: The Thomson Reuters Trust Principles.